BlueN1nja1/Eleven/README.md

 -Add Scrollbars back.
 -Refine the Material You Theme and adapt it to the latest versions.
 -Fix Scoped Storage Regressions.
--Bring back / Rewrite Search for both Android Oreo and Android 10+
+-Bring back / Rewrite Search for both Android Oreo and Android 10+ (Search requires a full rewrite thanks to Scoped Storage, Don't expect this feature any time soon.)

 Custom Roms?:
 ---------------------------------------------------------------------------------------------------------------------